SabrinaRoss/Simple-Shell-Interpreter/README.md

 This project was developed as coursework for CSC360 (Operating Systems) at the University of Victoria (Summer 2025).

-Starter files, such as `inf.c`, `args.c` and `sample.c`, were provided by the UVic course team.
-All other code is original unless otherwise stated.
+All code is original unless otherwise stated.